Fans Think Rihanna's Latest Selfie Is A Teaser For Something HUGE

 A smart businesswoman, I Stan! https://t.co/hcWlSmjA9O

 So what do we know so far?
 Rihanna's answer is confirmation that she knows that popping pimples (though hard to avoid) is a no-no. It’s also a reminder that zits happen to just about everyone.
-As for a line of Fenty Beauty skin-care?
+As for a line of Fenty Beauty skin care?
 Only time will tell.

 Advertisement